zenml-io/zenml/docs/book/how-to/use-configuration-files/what-can-be-configured.md

 ### Step-specific configuration

-A lot of pipeline-level configuration can also be applied at a step level (as we already seen with the `enable_cache` flag).
+A lot of pipeline-level configuration can also be applied at a step level (as we have already seen with the `enable_cache` flag).
 However, there is some configuration that is step-specific, meaning it cannot be applied at a pipeline level, but only at a step level.

 * `experiment_tracker`: Name of the [experiment\_tracker](../../stacks-and-components/component-guide/experiment-trackers/README.md) to enable for this step.
 This experiment\_tracker should be defined in the active stack with the same name.
 * `step_operator`: Name of the [step\_operator](../../stacks-and-components/component-guide/step-operators/README.md) to enable for this step.
 This step\_operator should be defined in the active stack with the same name.
 * `outputs`: This is configuration of the output artifacts of this step.
-This is further keyed by output name (by default, step outputs [are named `output`](broken-reference)).
+This is further keyed by output name (by default, step outputs [are named `output`](../handle-data-artifacts/return-multiple-outputs-from-a-step.md)).
 The most interesting configuration here is the `materializer_source`, which is the UDF path of the materializer in code to use for this output (e.g. `materializers.some_data.materializer.materializer_class`).
 Read more about this source path [here](../handle-data-artifacts/handle-custom-data-types.md).